Skip to Main Content ⏎.

 Our vision for the West of England is a thriving natural environment supporting a resilient society and economy, with interconnected landscapes benefiting nature, climate, and people.
 The Local Nature Recovery Strategy and Toolkit are central to this, empowering action across the region — but achieving it relies on collaboration with farmers, communities, businesses, and partners, like you.

-This guide and the Local Nature Recovery Toolkit (LNRT) show developers and planners where development could have the biggest impact on nature.
+This guide and the Local Nature Recovery Strategy (LNRS) show developers and planners where development could have the biggest impact on nature.

-This includes the role of the LNRT in deciding whether biodiversity net gain (BNG) units are eligible for the strategic significance multiplier using the Biodiversity Metric.
+This includes the role of the LNRS in deciding whether biodiversity net gain (BNG) units are eligible for the Strategic Significance Multiplier using the Biodiversity Metric.

-The LNRS has a role in targeting biodiversity net gain (BNG) to the most impactful locations through a 15% uplift (using the Biodiversity Metric’s strategic significance multiplier) in BNG units in certain areas.
-If an intervention is to receive a 15% uplift, it must be in a mapped ‘focus area for nature recovery’ and be a recommended (mapped) measure there.
+The LNRS has a role in targeting biodiversity net gain (BNG) to the most impactful locations through a 15% uplift Srategic Significance Multiplier applied to BNG Units in certain areas.
+If an intervention is to receive a this multiplier, it must be in a mapped ‘focus area for nature recovery’ and be a recommended (mapped) measure there.

-There are two ways to ascertain where a given measure would be eligible for an uplift in BNG Units:
+There are two simple ways to ascertain where a given measure would be eligible to receive the Multiplier and obtain and uplift in BNG Units.

-Using the Local Nature Recovery Toolkit you can see whether a location is in a focus area for nature recovery and, if so, click on a given location to bring up a table of recommended measures.
-You can filter measures by ‘Core (BNG)’ status to view those that would be eligible for BNG uplift in that location.
+Using the Local Nature Recovery Toolkit, you can see whether a location is in a focus area for nature recovery and, if so, click on a given location to bring up a table of recommended measures.
+You can filter measures by ‘Core (BNG)’ status to view those that would be eligible for BNG upliftto receive the Multiplier in that location.

 Alternatively, there are also online maps and downloadable shapefiles of where each mapped measure is mapped to in the region.
-These show where each measure would be eligible for BNG uplift.
-The files can be viewed on the Open Data Portal, and you can find more information on which measures are included in which map layer here.
+These show where each measure would be eligible to receive the Multiplier.
+The files can be viewed on the Open Data Portal, and you can find more information on which measures are included in which map layer here (pdf).

-In most cases, there will need to be some level of ecologist input to make the final decision as to whether an intervention is eligible for BNG uplift or not, using their understanding of the measures and habitat types within the BNG Metric.
+In some most cases, there will need to be some level of ecologist input to make the final decision as to whether an intervention is eligible to receive the Multiplier or not, using their understanding of the measures and habitat types within the BNG Metric.

 If you are planning to create and manage habitats as part of BNG, please speak to an ecologist at the relevant Local Planning Authority for further guidance on what would be most appropriate for the site.